Trihydroxystilbene synthase

-Thus, the two substrates of this enzyme are malonyl-CoA and 4-coumaroyl-CoA, whereas its 3 products are CoA, 3,4',5-trihydroxy-stilbene (resveratrol), and CO_{2}.
+The substrates of this enzyme characterised from peanut are one unit of coumaroyl-CoA and three units of malonyl-CoA.
+These combine to form one unit of resveratrol, with 4 units each of coenzyme A and carbon dioxide as byproducts.

 This enzyme belongs to the family of transferases, To be specific those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is malonyl-CoA:4-coumaroyl-CoA malonyltransferase (cyclizing).
 Other names in common use include resveratrol synthase, and stilbene synthase.
 This enzyme participates in phenylpropanoid biosynthesis.